 Kiteworks Launches SafeEDIT: Pioneering a New Era in Digital Rights Management

-This technology is a game-changer for organizations handling sensitive data, offering them a way to collaborate securely without the fear of compromising their digital assets.”SAN MATEO, CA, US, February 14, 2024 /EINPresswire.com/ -- Kiteworks, which delivers data privacy and compliance for sensitive content communications through its Private Content Network, is proud to announce the release of SafeEDIT, a next-generation digital rights management (DRM) technology that revolutionizes how organizations send and share sensitive content.
+This technology is a game-changer for organizations handling sensitive data, offering them a way to collaborate securely without the fear of compromising their digital assets.”LONDON, UK, February 14, 2024 /EINPresswire.com/ -- Kiteworks, which delivers data privacy and compliance for sensitive content communications through its Private Content Network, is proud to announce the release of SafeEDIT, a next-generation digital rights management (DRM) technology that revolutionises how organisations send and share sensitive content.
 SafeEDIT is designed to address the evolving needs of secure digital collaboration in a world increasingly reliant on digital assets.

 — Yaron Galant, Chief Product Officer